-“Swing Low Sweet Chariot” is among the most widely recognized and frequently recorded African American spirituals.
-And according to some music scholars, the song’s history speaks volumes about the slavery experience.
-Written by unknown slaves in the Deep South and circulated by word of mouth, the song, it is argued, carried a coded message to runaways preparing their escape on the Underground Railroad.
+"Swing Low, Sweet Chariot" is among the most widely recognized and frequently recorded African-American spirituals.
+And according to some music scholars, the song's history speaks volumes about the slavery experience.
+Written by unknown slaves in the Deep South and circulated by word of mouth, the song, it's argued, carried a coded message to runaways preparing their escape on the Underground Railroad.

-So which story is true?
-And if the latter, how could a slave song find its way to the Indian communities of the Southwest and then back to African American spiritual singers in the South?
+So, which story is true?
+And if the latter, how could a slave song find its way to the Native-American communities of the Southwest and then back to African-American spiritual singers in the South?

 |Writer(s)||Wallis Willis (attributed)|